Tuesday, May 11, 2021

 Their conversation trailed off there, falling back onto heaving grunts or just heavy breathing, both of them mostly looking down and only slightly ahead of them for the next six minutes until a loud sound up ahead of them that sounded like a horn rang out.
 They both paused and glanced at each other and Cyial also lifted his head up as well from his half-passed out state. “...Am I hallucinating…?”
 He asked quietly.

-“No, we heard it too.”
+“No, I heard it too.”
 Nayleen said.

 “Not what I heard—what I see…” Cyial corrected.
 “The water is over there… I think that’s the ship...!”

 Trudging through the snow but now with the end of this nightmare in sight, both Sairek and Nayleen felt a second wind of adrenaline come through as they pushed on through the snow.
 About three more minutes of walking and they could see the familiar hull of Jimmy’s ship.
+Cyial, though still weak, climbed down from Sairek, giving him much relief.
+Cyial was confident he could make the rest of the distance, and Nayleen passed his staff back to him.

 “There… There’s a sight for sore eyes…” They heard Varhi mutter weakly over the sound of the engine that was becoming audible as they got closer to it.